Soralsei/rr100-rhoban/doc/documentation.md

   - Reads filtered odometry (fused wheel odom + imu)
   - computes corrected velocity command and publishes Config in yaml to set PID gains or dynamic reconfigure -->

+This package was written because at low speeds (when the robot tries to execute very sharp turns for exemple) the robot would get stuck (probably due to friction).

 <div>
 <pre>
 src/rr100_drive_amp/